zakird/crux-top-lists/README.md

-# Cached Chrome Top Million Websites
+# Chrome (CrUX) Top Million Websites

 [Recent research](https://zakird.com/papers/toplists.pdf) showed that the top million most popular websites published by Google Chrome via their [UX Report](https://developer.chrome.com/docs/crux/) (CrUX) is significantly more accurate than other top lists like the Alexa Top Million and Tranco Top Million.

-This repository caches a CSV version of the Chrome top sites, queried from the CrUX data in Google BigQuery.
+This repository caches a CSV version of the Chrome top sites, queried from the public CrUX data in Google BigQuery.
 You can browse all of the cached lists [here](https://github.com/zakird/crux-top-lists/tree/main/data/global).
 The most up-to-date top million global websites can be downloaded directly at: https://raw.githubusercontent.com/zakird/crux-top-lists/main/data/global/current.csv.gz.